 R. v.
 C.Y.

-Mr. Weisberg assisted the accused's counsel by providing detailed input that enabled counsel to arrange to have the charges withdrawn against his client at the first appearance.
+Mr. Weisberg assisted the accused’s counsel by providing full input that enabled counsel to arrange to have the charges withdrawn against his client at the first appearance.

 R. v.
 A.B.